Prosopis

 Prosopis chilensis ( Chilean Mesquite )

 A rapid growing, dense, medium size evergreen tree native to Chile.
-Some records include: fastest recorded growth rate - 7 feet; 4 years - 11 x 10 feet; largest on record - 55 x 100 feet with a trunk diameter of 3.5 feet.
+Some records include: fastest recorded growth rate - 7 feet; 4 years - 11 x 10 feet; largest on record - 55 x 100 feet with a trunk diameter of 7.2 feet.
+It can live up to 260 years or more.

 The pinnate leaves are up to 5 inches long.
 The leaflets are large for a Mesquite, up to 2 inches in length.